CI-Dominik/pp5-hack-collect/README.md

 * Python was used as a programming language for editing backend code.

 ### Django REST Framework
-* Django REST Framework was used as a to manage views, URLs, models and serializers.
+* Django REST Framework was used to manage views, URLs, models and serializers.

 ### Cloudinary
 * Cloudinary was used to store the image files uploaded by users.